telerik/uwp-docs/controls/radlistview/features/listview-gestures.md

 - **ItemSwipeThreshold** (double): When an item is released after swipe, this threshold defines whether the item will remain swiped at the ItemSwipeOffset position or it will return to its normal state.
 - **ItemSwipeOffset** (Thickness): Sets the offset of the item if the swiping is successful.

+The swiped item can be set to its default position with the following method:

+- void **EndItemSwipe()**

 Example:

 	<telerikData:RadListView ItemsSource="{Binding}" IsActionOnSwipeEnabled="True" SelectionMode="None" ItemSwipeOffset="50">